Perry leads Murray State against Bellarmine

 Louisville, Kentucky; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Murray State plays the Bellarmine Knights after Rob Perry scored 30 points in Murray State’s 77-70 overtime victory against the Valparaiso Beacons.
+BOTTOM LINE: Murray State plays the Bellarmine Knights after Rob Perry scored 30 points in Murray State’s 77-70 overtime win against the Valparaiso Beacons.

-The Knights are 3-0 on their home court.
-Bellarmine has a 1-0 record in games decided by 3 points or fewer.
+The Knights have gone 3-0 at home.
+Bellarmine averages 68.7 points and has outscored opponents by 5.9 points per game.

 The Racers are 1-2 on the road.
-Murray State has a 2-1 record in games decided by 10 points or more.
+Murray State is 2-1 in games decided by 10 points or more.

-TOP PERFORMERS: Ben Johnson is shooting 47.8% from beyond the arc with 2.2 made 3-pointers per game for the Knights, while averaging 9.9 points.
-Curt Hopf is shooting 48.7% and averaging 10.1 points for Bellarmine.
+TOP PERFORMERS: Curt Hopf is scoring 10.1 points per game and averaging 2.5 rebounds for the Knights.
+Ben Johnson is averaging 2.2 made 3-pointers for Bellarmine.

 Jamari Smith is averaging 17.1 points and 5.9 rebounds for the Racers.
 Perry is averaging 16.5 points for Murray State.